siva2503/credit-card-eligibility-check-tradeledger/README.md

 2. Execute tests inside container against the docker hosted service
 3. Implement CD for auto triggering API tests post deployment completion.
 4. Implement contract testing
+5. Improve API security by introducting token-based auth or CORS or other forms of securely querying the server and adapt test framework to the changes.

+## Items not considered for automation test design

+Assuming Solution Design is a seperate section of the interview process I did not consider the last section "Considerations (only for Solution Design section)".
+The points that I have added under "Additional implementations" should be considered for solution design.